GRAPHSHAP: Explaining Identity-Aware Graph Classifiers Through the Language of Motifs: Introduction

 \section{Introduction}

-Model interpretability of prediction tasks is increasingly needed for accountability, trust, fairness and debugging~\cite{shneiderman2020human,gilpin2018explaining,bhatt2020explainable,panigutti2020fairlens}, especially when machine learning algorithms are incorporated into decision-making that may directly affect people’s lives~\cite{tan2018distill}.
-While transparent-by-design models should be preferred for high stakes decisions \cite{rudin2019stop}, in an increasing number of cases black-boxes are already deployed and used as decision support-systems.
-Therefore, researchers in AI-intensive companies and academia devised model-agnostic techniques to provide local post-hoc explanations on model predictions~\cite{guidotti2018survey,gilpin2018explaining}.
-While such methods mainly focus on tabular data~\cite{ribeiro2016should,lundberg2017unified}, and have been further extended to images~\cite{selvaraju2017grad,shrikumar2017learning} and time series~\cite{assaf2019explainable}, much less attention have been devoted to provide actionable explanations for graph classification tasks.

-Graphs are a powerful mathematical representation of several real-world systems and, as learning from networked-structures requires ad-hoc approaches~\cite{zhou2020graph,zhang2019graph}, so do explanation techniques aimed at interpreting algorithmic decisions on graphs.
-Most model-agnostic explainability methods either rely on tabular data or on some form of vectorisation of the original input space: explanations are then provided by ranking the input features according to some scores~\cite{ribeiro2016should,lundberg2017unified,chen2018learning}, thus \emph{constraining the explanations to be expressed in the very same language of the training data of the black-box}.
-Following the same approach in a graph classification task, one could embed the adjacency matrix of a graph in a $d$-dimensional space vector, and then feed the resulting graph dataset to a learning algorithm.
-When applying standard explainability methods, the explanation language for one given graph would correspond either to the whole adjacency matrix, or to the $d$-dimensional vector.
-The former option contains a high number of fine-grain features, while the latter option has limited explainability due to the not interpretable embedding transformation.
-Neither option is well suited for human understanding and interpretation.
+Model interpretability of prediction tasks is increasingly needed for accountability, trust, fairness and debugging~\cite{shneiderman2020human,bhatt2020explainable,panigutti2020fairlens}, especially when machine learning algorithms are incorporated into decision-making processes that may directly affect people’s lives~\cite{tan2018distill}.
+Therefore, researchers devised techniques to enrich model predictions with explanations~\cite{guidotti2018survey,gilpin2018explaining}.
+While such methods mainly focus on tabular data~\cite{ribeiro2016should,lundberg2017unified}, and have been further extended to images~\cite{buhrmester2021analysis} and time series~\cite{assaf2019explainable}, much less attention have been devoted to provide actionable explanations for graph classification tasks.
+Graphs are a powerful mathematical representation of several real-world systems and, as learning from networked-structures requires ad-hoc approaches~\cite{zhou2020graph}, so do explanation techniques aimed at interpreting algorithmic decisions on graphs.
+Most model-agnostic explainability methods rely on some form of vectorisation of the original input space: explanations are then provided by ranking the input features according to some score~\cite{ribeiro2016should,lundberg2017unified,chen2018learning}, thus \emph{constraining the explanations to be expressed in the very same language of the training data of the black-box}.
+However, when dealing with graph data, in which the basic features correspond essentially to the adjacency information describing the graph structure (i.e., the edges), this matching between features space and explanation language might not be appropriate.
+In this regard, we argue that $(i)$ a good explanation method for graph classification should be fully agnostic w.r.t. the internal representation used by the black-box; and $(ii)$ a good explanation language for graph classification tasks should be represented by motifs, as they are higher-order structures which encode more information and are more adequate for human understanding.
+Following these observations, in this paper we introduce \method.